 But if you are looking for some additional tools to provide you with more details without the limitations, there are still tons of options out there.
 A quick Google search (yes, it’s ironic) for “keyword search tools” will bring you not only lists of premium tools but also tons of free tools that are available.
 I’ve listed a few tools below but don’t limit yourself.
 There are lots of options out there, each with their own strengths.

-4. DON’T FORGET PHRASES.
+Here are just a few of the free options you’ll find listed: - DON’T FORGET PHRASES.
 You’ll see these referred to as long tail keywords.
 It’s been estimated that at least 70% of searches use long tail keywords.
 They are most often phrases of 3 or more words that help the user describe what they are looking for more accurately.
 Imagine typing “red shoes” in the search box and hitting GO.
 Your results would not only be extremely extensive but you’d have men’s shoes, women’s shoes, kids shoes.
 Not to mention that they’d be all styles and sizes and brands, etc.

 Now think about using a long tail keyword, like ” red dancing shoes with a 3/4 inch heel”.
 Kinda narrows the playing field down a bit, doesn’t it?
 Do you know what else it does?
 It brings you a customer looking for exactly what you have, if you sell red dancing shoes with 3/4 inch heels.
 The nice thing about long tail keywords is that they usually have a low level of competition for them and they convert to a sale quite often (high conversion rate).
-So what long tail keywords might your customers use to find your site?
+So what long tail keywords might your customers use to find your site? - RESEARCH YOUR CURRENT TRAFFIC.
+What keywords are driving traffic to your site right now?
+What related words or phrases can you add to the list?
+Historic data can be very enlightening especially if you haven’t looked at it before.

 So once you have these keywords, what do you do with them?